 \paragraphb{Federated averaging (FedAvg)~\cite{konevcny2016federated, mcmahan2017communication}:} FedAvg is an effective aggregation rule (AGR) where due to its efficiency, Average is the only AGR implemented by FL applications in practice~\cite{DBLP:journals/corr/abs-2007-10987, DBLP:journals/corr/abs-2102-08503}.

 \paragraphb{IFCA~\citep{ghosh2020efficient}} This algorithm assumes that users are partitioned into different clusters, and their goal is to train a separate model for each cluster.
 Their main challenge was how to identify the cluster membership of each user.
-For their experiments, they assume that they know the number of cluster.
-Also in case of ambiguous cluster structure, they treat number of cluster as a hyperparameter to tune.
-They propose Iterative Federated Clustering Algorithm (IFCA) that solves simultaneously two problems: 1) identify the cluster membership of each user 2) optimize each of cluster models.
-In IFCA, the server will send all the models to selected clients in each round, and each client will pick the best model that produces least amount of loss, and participates in the training of that cluster.
-On server side, it is just FedAvg for several clusters.
+For their experiments, they assume that they know the number of clusters.
+Also in case of ambiguous cluster structure, they treat the number of clusters as a hyperparameter to tune.
+They propose Iterative Federated Clustering Algorithm (IFCA) that solves simultaneously two problems: 1) identifies the cluster membership of each user and 2) optimizes each cluster model.
+In IFCA, the server will send all the models to selected clients in each round, and each client will pick the best model that produces the least amount of loss and participates in the training of that cluster.
+On the server side, it is just FedAvg for several clusters.

 \paragraphb{Local training:} A framework in which the clients train standalone models on local datasets without collaboration.